begzodsuyunov/Cplusplus/EDX IntroToC++/week2/TEST/README.md

 13
 Please enter the number of pennies:
 17
-The total is 6 and 22 cents
+The total is 6 dollars and 22 cents